 Before UMBRA can reason about social interactions, it must first be able to represent them.
 One important aspect of such exchanges is that they occur over time.
-We were able to avoid explicit temporal encodings in our earlier work because hierarchical plans for single agents are typically constrained enough to suggest correct interpretations without them.
-Analyses suggest that temporal relations are more important in social plans; for instance, the time at which one agent says something to another can influence later behavior in important ways.
+As others have found, we were able to avoid explicit temporal encodings in our earlier work because hierarchical plans for single agents are typically constrained enough to suggest correct interpretations without them.
+Analyses suggest that temporal relations are more important in social plans; for instance, the time at which one agents says something to another can influence later behavior in important ways.